wdi-sg/multi-model-todo-list/README.md

 ## Bonus Bonuses
-- Allow a Todo to be reassigned it's parent TodoList from it's Edit Page
+- Allow a Todo to be reassigned it's parent TodoGroup from it's Edit Page
-- Make Sure that Deleting a TodoList also deletes all of it's children
+- Make Sure that Deleting a TodoGroup also deletes all of it's children